We are not just cogs ……

-it’s when we get into gear that things start to drive
+When we get into gear, things will start to drive

-It is not unusual to face challenges, in our workplaces or in our other lives.
-We may have clear and exciting ideas, but not sure about how to take them forward.
-For some of us the world may seem oppressive, the systems we are part of, at odds with our values and beliefs.
-We may increasingly feel the weight of the world’s injustices and inequalities, along with a deep concern for the future of the planet.
+However, we may have exciting ideas for doing things differently, but may not be sure about how to take them forward.
+In our workplaces, we may feel a sense of disconnection.
+We may face other challenges that hold us back or may seem to work against us.
+And for some of us, the world may at times seem seem oppressive, the systems we are part of, at odds with our values and beliefs.
+We may increasingly feel the weight of the world’s injustices and inequalities, along with a deep concern for the future of the planet for ourselves and those who will follow us.

-We all have our own feelings of what our agency – our ability to effect change – actually is.
-Are we just cogs, difficult to mesh with others and really get into gear?
 Feeling this way can be frustrating and can affect our self-confidence, our ability to act effectively, and our sense of purpose and self-worth.
-Finding ways to think differently can be transformative.
+Finding ways to think differently can be transformational.

 The power of conversation